 We concentrate on MLPs we believe can expect an increasing demand for services from economic and population growth.
 We seek well-managed businesses with hard assets and stable recurring revenue streams.
 Our focus remains primarily on investing in fee-based service providers that operate long-haul, interstate pipelines.
 We further diversify among issuers, geographies and energy commodities to seek a distribution payment which approximates an investment directly in energy infrastructure MLPs.
-In addition, many energy infrastructure companies are regulated and currently benefit from a tariff inflation escalation index of PPI + 2.65 percent.
+In addition, many crude/refined products and natural gas liquids pipeline companies are regulated and currently benefit from a tariff inflation escalation index of PPI + 2.65 percent.
 Over the long-term, we believe MLPs' distributions will outpace inflation and interest rate increases, and produce positive real returns.